learn-co-curriculum/react-hooks-what-is-react/README.md

 ## Conclusion

-You can imagine a framework is like a car &mdash; while it is interesting and useful to know how the engine works or how to fix a transmission, it isn't necessary for using the car to get where you want to go.
+You can imagine a framework is like a car — while it is interesting and useful to know how the engine works or how to fix a transmission, it isn't necessary for using the car to get where you want to go.
 What is necessary is that you understand how to use the pedals, turn the wheel and change gears.